 3315.
 Political Campaign Communication (3).
 Studies the strategies of communication and persuasion in American political campaigns, focusing on campaigns currently in progress.

 3333.
 Communication in Relationships (3).
-Prerequisite: COMS 1301 or consent of instructor.
+Prerequisite: Consent of instructor.
 Surveys research concerning the role of communication in the development, maintenance, and decay of interpersonal relationships.

 3334.
 Gender and Communication (3).
 Examines gender in contemporary society, giving attention to gender roles, masculine and feminine communication styles, social institutions that shape gender, and everyday applications of gender in the lives of people.
-Fulfills core Social and Behavioral Sciences requirement.
 (WS 3312)

 3351.
 Communication in Instruction and Training (3).
 Applies instructional communication theory to the processes of instruction, training, and performance in varied learning contexts.
 Students gain experience in assessing needs; developing objectives, a training plan, and presentational materials; delivering a training presentation; and reporting training outcomes.